The 3 best Mayan ruins in Yucatan Peninsula

-Also from Merida you can have a tour to Uxmal Mayan ruins and to the nearby Chocolate Museum.
+Also, from Merida you can have a tour to Uxmal Mayan ruins and to the nearby Chocolate Museum.
 We like this tour because you get to see three good places on the Ruta Puuc.
-Not only do you see Uxmal and the Chocolate Museum, lunch is included at a hacienda.
+Not only do you see Uxmal and the Chocolate Museum, but lunch is also included at a hacienda.

 See what makes Uxmal the best Mayan ruins to visit in our video